×

 Patients: By enrolling in this co-pay program, you acknowledge and confirm that you and the prescription meet the eligibility requirements set forth in the terms and conditions, including that the prescription will not be reimbursed in whole or in part by any government-funded program (such as, without limitation, Medicare, Medicaid, VA, DOD, TRICARE).
 You may not seek any claims to government payors or other payors or insurers for this prescription.
 You may not seek reimbursement from any health savings, flexible savings, or other healthcare reimbursement account for any amounts received from the co-pay program.
 You are responsible for reporting the receipt of the co-pay program benefits as required by an insurer, payor, or applicable law or regulation.

-Please note that independent foundations establish, administer, and implement the funds, which are separate and apart from Horizon.
+Please note that independent foundations establish, administer, and implement the funds, which are separate and apart from Amgen.

 IMPORTANT SAFETY INFORMATION